International Travel Regulations and Considerations

 - Items, technology, data, or software regulated by the Department of State’s International Traffic in Arms Regulations (ITAR).

-- Items going to Iran, Cuba, Syria, Crimea, or North Korea.
+- Items going to Iran, Cuba, Syria, certain areas of Ukraine, or North Korea.

 Cornell owned electronic devices (the physical device and ordinary software installed on it) are typically subject to the EAR: